Fishest/school/_posts/2010-05-06-final-project-result.markdown

 {% endhighlight %}

-This has the added benefit that perpendicular paths will not double back on themselves as it is simply too expensive to cross an existing path twice (although it is forced to cross at least once).
+This has the added benefit that perpendicular paths will not double back on themselves as it was simply too expensive to cross an existing path twice (although it was forced to cross at least once).
 The program terminates by returning a list of the segmentation paths successfully found in the specified image which can then be used to generate any number of overlays on the final result image.